 8. Belvidere Mansion in Claremore, Okla.

 John M. Bayless began construction on the Victorian-style Belvidere Mansion in the early 1900s.
 He died before he could see it completed.
 His family completed the home after his death and continued to live there until 1919.
 However, some say their spirits never left.
 Today, the mansion is on the National Register of Historic Places.
-Visitors have heard toilets flush on their own and felt someone touch them when they were completely alone.
+Visitors at this haunted place have heard toilets flush on their own and felt someone touch them when they were completely alone.

 7. Oatman Hotel in Oatman, Ariz.